Panzerschrek/U-00DC-Sprache/source/syntax_highlighting/README.md

 ### About

-This directory contains syntax highlighting rule files for some IDEs/text editors.
+This directory contains syntax highlighting rule files for some IDEs and text editors.

 Read manual of your IDE/text editor in order to know, how to install/setup custom syntax highlighter.